 Progesterone by intramuscular or subcutaneous injection can easily achieve very high progesterone levels (Wiki; Wiki-Graphs; Wiki; Wiki-Graph).
 However, progesterone administered by this route has a relatively short duration when compared to other injectable sex-hormone formulations and requires injection once every 1 to 3 days.
 This is simply too frequent for most people, especially with long-term therapy.
 In addition, progesterone by subcutaneous injection, which is more convenient than progesterone by intramuscular injection, has limited availability and is marketed mostly only in Europe (Wiki).
 In contrast to other sex hormones like estradiol and testosterone, progesterone esters that are more fat-soluble than progesterone and extend its duration when used in injectable form are not possible since progesterone has no free hydroxyl groups available for esterification.
 Injectable aqueous suspensions of progesterone that had much longer durations than the oil solutions and aqueous solutions that are used by injection today were previously available (Wiki; Wiki; Aly W., 2019).
 However, they were associated with painful injection site reactions and this led to their discontinuation.
 In any case, injectable aqueous suspensions of progesterone do actually seem to remain available for people in a couple of Eastern European countries today (Aly W., 2019).

-As an alternative to progesterone, progestins may be used as progestogens instead.
-Many progestins have off-target actions such as weak androgenic and/or glucocorticoid activity that make them unfavorable for use in transfeminine hormone therapy.
-Examples of such progestins include medroxyprogesterone acetate (MPA) and most of the 19-nortestosterone derivatives like norethisterone and levonorgestrel.
-In any case, there are a number of progestins with more favorable profiles lacking these activities that can be used instead with fewer concerns.
-Some examples of such progestins include low-dose cyproterone acetate (CPA) (Aly W., 2019), drospirenone (Aly W., 2019), dienogest, nomegestrol acetate (NOMAC), and hydroxyprogesterone caproate (OHPC).
-In contrast to progesterone, no progestins are known to produce neurosteroid metabolites or associated activity.
+As an alternative to progesterone, progestins may be used as progestogens instead (Aly W., 2018).
+Many progestins have off-target actions such as weak androgenic and/or glucocorticoid activity that make them unfavorable for use in transfeminine hormone therapy (Kuhl, 2005; Aly W., 2018).
+Examples of such progestins include medroxyprogesterone acetate (MPA) and most of the 19-nortestosterone derivatives like norethisterone and levonorgestrel (Kuhl, 2005; Aly W., 2018).
+In any case, there are a number of progestins with more favorable profiles that can be used instead and with fewer concerns (Kuhl, 2005).
+Some examples of such progestins include low-dose cyproterone acetate (CPA) (Aly W., 2019), drospirenone (Aly W., 2019), dienogest, nomegestrol acetate (NOMAC), hydroxyprogesterone caproate (OHPC), and dihydroxyprogesterone acetophenide (DHPA; also known as algestone acetophenide).
+These are all progestogens without undesirable off-target activities (Kuhl, 2005).
+Dydrogesterone is another progestin without unfavorable off-target activity but has an atypical progestogenic profile and isn’t guaranteed to produce the same full spectrum of progestogenic effect as non-oral progesterone and other progestogens (Wiki).
+In contrast to progesterone, no progestins are known to produce neurosteroid metabolites or associated activity (Kuhl, 2005).

 In conclusion, oral progesterone achieves very low progesterone levels at typical clinical doses and produces only weak progestogenic effects that seem to be far from physiologically adequate.
 Although use of higher doses of oral progesterone is likely to achieve higher progesterone levels, such doses are likely to be impractical because progesterone levels will still be low even at higher doses and the neurosteroid side effects of oral progesterone will be much more substantial and difficult to tolerate.